pnp/generator-spfx/docs/howtos/continuousintegration.md

 Simply select the new build definition and update the paths to match the artifact name.

+## Upgrading from the single stage to the multi-stage pipeline infrastructure
+Multi-stage pipelines are a preview feature on Azure DevOps that allow you to describe other stages in addition to the build stage directly in your YAML pipeline definition.
+A good practice to ease maintenance and reusability of stages is to leverage templates instead of defining the stage right in the main pipeline file.
+### Pre-reqs:
+Make sure you enable the preview feature called _Multi-stage pipelines_
+### Steps
+1. Update the generator.
+1. Scaffold a new project:
+    - Select the multi-stage pipeline option on the CI question
+1. Copy the following files to your existing repository:
+    - `azure-pipelines.yml`
+    - `azure-pipelines-deploy-template.yml`
+    - `azure-pipelines-build-template.yml`
+1. Create a _Variable group_ named `qa_configuration` containing the values described in the deploy template for the deployment stage.
+1. Commit and push the changed files
+1. Run the pipeline to update the configuration.
 ## Upgrading from the KarmaJS infrastructure
 ### Pre-reqs:
 You have previously upgraded your project to SPFx 1.8.0, if this is not done already, checkout the dedicated [Office 365 CLI command](https://pnp.github.io/office365-cli/cmd/spfx/project/project-upgrade/